ashwanijha04/AmazonProgrammingAssignment/README.md

 In this project, we have replicated the functions of a bank by using the concepts of object-oriented programming.

+# Note: This program uses Python 3 and this can only be run properly using the python3 command.
+# Please do not use Python 2.x or the string inputs will cause problems.

+## Downloading and Installing Python:
+	To install python 3 on a mac, we use the following command: brew install python3
+		(Please do not use python 2)

+	If brew is not already installed, we need to install it from here.

 ## Requirements: